Frequently Asked Questions

 How much do the services cost?

-Rates vary depending on the home care requested or required (medical and non-medical; supplied by a licensed health practitioner or a home support assistant).
+Rates vary depending on the home care requested or required (non-medical; supplied by a licensed health practitioner or a home support assistant).
 See the table on our Services page for rates.

 Find out from Choice in Support for Independent Living (CSIL) to find out if you can receive government funding to pay for these services.

 How do I pay for services I’m receiving?